 If students are experiencing COVID-19 symptoms, they should contact Health Services for confidential consultation and support regarding next steps.
 Health Services on campus is provided by Newton-Wellesley Collegiate Health and has the capacity to offer symptomatic testing to students on campus.

-Faculty, staff, and students who are studying remotely should notify the College if they have been or know that they will be tested for COVID-19 based on symptoms or exposure; if they have been notified by a department of health of a known or potential exposure to COVID-19; or if they learn that they or their cohabitant(s) have been in close contact with someone who has tested positive for COVID-19.
+Students and employees approved to be on campus should also notify the College if they have been or know that they will be tested for COVID-19 based on symptoms or exposure; if they have been notified by a department of health of a known or potential exposure to COVID-19; or if they learn that they or their cohabitant(s) have been in close contact with someone who has tested positive for COVID-19.

 Isolation and quarantine

 The Office of Residential Life will support students in moving to isolation or quarantine space and arrange for meal delivery.
-Class deans will work with the faculty to make accommodations so that students who need to isolate or quarantine can keep up with their classes.
+Class deans are available to consult with the faculty to make accommodations so that students who need to isolate or quarantine can keep up with their classes.

 For faculty and staff

-Employees will isolate or quarantine at home.
 If an employee has tested positive for COVID-19 and he or she is not feeling well, the employee should use sick time and should not work.
-If the employee is isolating but asymptomatic, and the employee’s position allows for remote work, then the employee may continue to work remotely during the isolation period.
-See how this works in the flowchart for faculty/staff.
+If the employee’s position allows for remote work, then the employee may continue to work remotely during the isolation or quarantine period.

 Students with mild symptoms will be treated by our Health Services team provided by Newton-Wellesley Collegiate Health and led by Dr. Jennifer Schwartz, medical director.
 Those requiring additional care will be treated at Newton-Wellesley Hospital, or if needed, at Mass General or Brigham and Women’s Hospital, two of the best hospitals in the world.
 Faculty and staff should consult their PCP about care and treatment options.